intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_train.md

-# Nano TensorFlow Overview
+# Nano TensorFlow Training Overview

-BigDL-Nano can be used to accelerate TensorFlow Keras applications on both training and inference workloads.
+BigDL-Nano can be used to accelerate TensorFlow Keras applications on training workloads.
 The optimizations in BigDL-Nano are delivered through BigDL-Nano's `Model` and `Sequential` classes, which have identical APIs with `tf.keras.Model` and `tf.keras.Sequential`.
 For most cases, you can just replace your `tf.keras.Model` to `bigdl.nano.tf.keras.Model` and `tf.keras.Sequential` to `bigdl.nano.tf.keras.Sequential` to benefits from BigDL-Nano.

-## TensorFlow Training

 We will briefly describe here the major features in BigDL-Nano for TensorFlow training.
 You can find complete examples here [links to be added]().